Skip to content

 HTTP Operations with ard/http

-The ard/http module provides functions for making HTTP requests and serving HTTP endpoints.
+The ard/http module provides APIs for making outbound HTTP requests and serving inbound HTTP endpoints.

 • HTTP methods (GET, POST, PUT, DELETE, PATCH, OPTIONS)

-• Request structures for building and customizing HTTP requests
+• Request structures for outbound and inbound requests

 use ard/http